CMake Basics

 - Install it to the location you want (

-tells CMake to treat the specified directory as if it were/
+-DCMAKE_PREFIX_PATHtells CMake to treat the specified directory as if it were/when looking for files)

 Useful compile options